SAN-JOY-PAUL/The-Spark-Foundation-Internship/README.md

 <img src="https://github.com/SAN-JOY-PAUL/The-Spark-Foundation-Internship/blob/main/logo.png" width="1200" height="400">
 <h1>Internship-Tasks</h1>
-<h2>This is one of the tasks given to us in the internship we are doing with The Sparks Foundation i.e GRIP(Graduate Rotational Internship Program)</h2>
+<h3>This is one of the tasks given to us in the internship we are doing with The Sparks Foundation i.e GRIP (Graduate Rotational Internship Program)</h3>

 <h1>Task-1</h1>
 <h2>Prediction using Supervised ML</h2>